Outside the Classroom

-At VASI, students are expected to work hard and take their classes very seriously, but they always get to have fun as well.
+At VASI, students are expected to work hard and take their classes very seriously, but they always have fun as well.

-Boston in the summertime is an amazing place, and VASI students get to experience all the city’s “greatest hits.”
-Evening and weekend activities change each summer, but some past favorites include:
+Boston is an incredibly vibrant city, and VASI students get to experience many of the city’s “greatest hits.”
+Evening and weekend activities change each summer, but past favorites have included:

 - Getting acquainted with the city, and the Charles River, aboard a Boston Duck Tour

 - Checking out sculptural inspirations (and getting in some beach time) at the New England Sand Sculpting Festival

 - Sampling cannoli and gelato in the North End, and watching street performers at Faneuil Hall